mpUrban/Aviation_Decentralized_Supply_Chain/README.md

 ## Rinkeby Testnet Deployment

-These contracts are also deployed on the Ethereum Rinkeby testnet:
+These contracts are also deployed on the Ethereum Rinkeby testnet.
+The contract address is 0x3B8Ea95011D4E859ce68E5Ed55692173AbdB5614.

 ![alt text][rinkeby]